 If conservative treatment does not reduce pain, endoscopic blocking of the nerves can be an effective method.
 This treatment involves severing the pain-transmitting nerves so that pain signals cannot be sent to the brain.
 By using a miniature camera on an endoscope, a radiofrequency probe is inserted through a small incision to block the nerve fibers that are transmitting the pain signals.
 When the procedure is complete, the small incision is closed and the patient is able to return home later that day.

 When not addressed through conservative options or surgery, facet joint arthritis will leave bone rubbing on bone.
 This will lead to bone spurs pressing into the nerve roots and causing spinal stenosis.
-If you have tried conservative treatments that have not provided relief, contact Minnesota Spine Institute today for a free consultation and MRI review.
+If you have tried conservative treatments that have not provided relief, contact Minnesota Spine Institute today for a consultation and MRI review.
 Their caring staff has helped thousands of patients regain their mobility using advanced pain management solutions.